Humax MX7 Review

 Frequently Asked Questions

 What is the Humax MX7 EV charger?
-A 7kW home EV charger from Humax, a consumer electronics manufacturer with over 35 years of experience.
-It launched in the UK in June 2025, is V2G-ready via ISO 15118, includes RFID access control, and won the 2025 London Design Awards Gold.
+A 7.4kW home EV charger from Humax, a consumer electronics manufacturer with over 35 years of experience.
+It went on sale in the UK from June 2025, is V2G-ready via ISO 15118, includes RFID access control, and won the 2025 London Design Awards Gold.
 Available in untethered, 5m tethered, and 7m tethered versions from £649.

 Is the Humax MX7 OZEV approved?
 Yes.
 All MX7 models are OZEV approved.
-Eligible renters and flat owners can claim up to £500 off the installation cost through the OZEV grant, which runs until March 2027.
+Eligible renters and flat owners can claim up to £500 off the installation cost through the EV chargepoint grant.

 Does the Humax MX7 support solar charging?
 Yes.
-Full solar integration requires a Cat 6 Ethernet cable at the install location alongside the power cable.
-Confirm this requirement with your installer before booking.
+The MX7 can charge from surplus solar generation.
+Confirm the installation requirements, including the CT clamp, with your installer before booking.

 What is the warranty on the Humax MX7?
-5 years — above the industry norm of 3 years.
-Confirm the full terms from the Humax website before purchasing.
+5 years when you register the product online.
+Confirm the full terms on the Humax website before purchasing.

 Is the Humax MX7 V2G compatible?
 The MX7 includes the hardware required for vehicle-to-grid energy transfer.
 However, V2G is not yet active in the UK.
 Activation depends on future software development, compatible vehicles, and local grid infrastructure.
 A software subscription may be required when V2G becomes available.